What You Need to Know About Preschool Education Administrator

 There were about 61,800 jobs for Preschool Education Administrator in 2016 (in the United States).
 New jobs are being produced at a rate of 10.8% which is above the national average.
 The Bureau of Labor Statistics predicts 6,700 new jobs for Preschool Education Administrator by 2026.
-There will be an estimated 5,500 positions for Preschool Education Administrator per year.
+The BLS estimates 5,500 yearly job openings in this field.

 The states with the most job growth for Preschool Education Administrator are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Maine, Wyoming, or Nebraska.
 These states have the worst job growth for this type of profession.